- Military Brat Life Essays

-- Categorized in: Life Off Military Bases
+- Categorized in: Living Off Military Bases and Posts

 As an Army child in the 60's, the way one went to the doctor was this: If your child woke up with a fever or vomiting, or was screaming from ear pain, you gave them aspirin, warm cloths, enemas, or whatever it took for 2-3 days.
 If the symptoms persisted, you resigned yourself to going to the doctor.
 The doctors were at the military hospitals.
 Military hospitals ran on a triage system.
 The worst patients got seen first which seemed fair until you were the one sitting there with the sick child The priority ran:

 1. Anyone OBVIOUSLY in distress (i.e. blood, bones poking through skin)

 My mother would make arrangements for the non-sick child to be picked up from school and kept as long as necessary and would try to drop off the non-school aged child to be cared for by friends or the base nursery.
 Sometimes the latter didn't work so she had to cart everything for the well child and sick child to the hospital as well.